Theresa May to 'reflect' after disastrous election result

 Chancellor Philip Hammond, Foreign Secretary Boris Johnson, Home Secretary Amber Rudd, Defence Secretary Michael Fallon and Brexit Secretary David Davis have all been kept on in their roles.

 The election outcome is an embarrassing turn for May who called the vote three years earlier than required, to give her a strong position in Brexit negotiations.
-Opinion polls had suggested she had a commanding lead over Jeremy Corbyn's Labour Party, who added 29 seats.
+Opinion polls had suggested she had a commanding lead over Jeremy Corbyn's Labour Party, but Corbyn will be judged more of a winner than May.

-With Brexit talks due to start in just 10 days' time, Brussels appeared to be braced for them to be pushed back.
+With Brexit talks due to start in just 10 days, Brussels appeared to be braced for them to be pushed back.

 Jean-Claude Juncker, President of the European Commission, said he hoped there would be no further delays, and that the result of the UK general election would not have a "major impact on the negotiations we are desperately waiting for."